 KEEP IN MIND; The content of the class is distributed online and through your reading.
-However, we require face-to-face meetings to give speeches.
+However, we require online public meetings to give speeches.
 Attendance for this course is critical to your success.
-If you have any concerns about self-paced online work OR our in-class meetings, you should consider an alternate section.
+If you have any concerns about self-paced online work OR our online meetings, you should consider an alternate section.
 Read the attendance policy for details.